-Balance Sheets, Consolidated Statements of Income, and Consolidated Statements of Cash flows present discontinued operations for the current period and were adjusted on a retrospective basis for prior periods and assets of discontinued operations were measured at their lower of cost or fair value.
-For further discussion, refer to Note 19, "Discontinued Operations" within the Notes to the Unaudited Consolidated Financial Statements included in Part I, Item 1 in this Quarterly Report on Form 10-Q.
+Balance Sheets, Consolidated Statements of Income and Consolidated Statements of Cash flows present discontinued operations as of March 31, 2023 and for the current period and were adjusted on a retrospective basis for prior periods and assets of discontinued operations were measured at their lower of cost or fair value, then ended.
+For further discussion, refer to Note 19, 15, "Discontinued Operations" within the Notes to the Unaudited Consolidated Financial Statements included in Part I, Item 1 in this Quarterly Report on Form 10-Q.

-There have been no other material changes in critical accounting policies during the three and six nine months ended June 30, 2023 September 30, 2023.
+There have been no other material changes in critical accounting policies during the three and nine months ended September 30, 2023 March 31, 2024.